 What is the CB?

 The CB is the Board of the Dublin Food Co-op.
-The Board is responsible for overseeing the management of the Co-op on behalf of the members and setting the strategic direction of the organisation and ensuring that continue to operate in accordance with our purpose, values and principles.
+The Board is responsible for overseeing the management of the Co-op on behalf of the members, setting the strategic direction of the organisation and ensuring that continue to operate in accordance with our purpose, values and principles.

-They are the crucial link between the members and the management of the Co-op.
+They serve as a crucial link between the members and the management of the Co-op.

 What are my duties as a CB member?